-The Gastroenterology and Nutrition Service of the Department of Medicine at Memorial Sloan Kettering Cancer Center offers a three-year Gastroenterology Fellowship Training Program that combines an outstanding experience in patient care and education.
-The fellowship also provides clinical and basic research opportunities.
+The Gastroenterology and Nutrition Service in the Department of Medicine at Memorial Sloan Kettering Cancer Center offers an Accreditation Council for Graduate Medical Education (ACGME) accredited three-year Gastroenterology Fellowship Training Program that combines an outstanding education and training experience in gastrointestinal clinical care and endoscopic training, with excellent clinical research opportunities.

-The Gastroenterology and Nutrition Service consults on and manages all clinical problems within the full spectrum of benign and malignant gastrointestinal and hepatobiliary diseases.
-In addition to our excellent international reputation in gastrointestinal oncology, our group has a strong interest and commitment to general gastroenterology, hepatology, endoscopy, and nutrition.
+The Gastroenterology Service provides inpatient and outpatient gastrointestinal consultation covering the full spectrum of benign and malignant gastrointestinal and hepatopancreaticobiliary disorders.
+In addition to our exceptional international reputation in gastrointestinal/endoscopic oncology, our team also has a very strong commitment to clinical management and training in general gastroenterology, hepatology, pancreaticobiliary diseases, endoscopy, and nutrition.

 As per Electronic Residency Application Service (ERAS) timeline